wallymathieu/assertfail/_posts/2020-02-02-Language-popularity-in-Sweden.md

 - [ML style languages](https://en.wikipedia.org/wiki/ML_(programming_language)) such as Haskell, F# and OCaml
 - [Logic programming](https://en.wikipedia.org/wiki/Logic_programming) such as Prolog and MiniKanren.

-Perhaps we will see some languages such as Rust and ReasonML, where you have some ML style typesystem features togheter with C style syntax, gain popularity?
+Perhaps we will see some languages such as Rust and ReasonML, where you have some ML style type-system features together with C style syntax, gain popularity?
 Java was heavily marketed and has huge market adoption.
 C# has a strong corporate sponsor.
 My guess is that neither of these languages will be usurped in the medium term (5-10 years).
 Mozilla and Facebook have not marketed Rust or ReasonML heavily in order to further widespread adoption.

 ### Conclusion

-New programmers looking for entry level jobs will probably find ample opportunities in mainstream langauges such as Java/C#, Javascript and Python.
+New programmers looking for entry level jobs will probably find ample opportunities in mainstream languages such as Java/C#, Javascript and Python.
 Knowing C style languages seems to be a sure bet short term and long term.